Canadian Synchronized Skating Championships

 The Canadian Synchronized Skating Championships are annual synchronized skating events, sanctioned by the Skate Canada, held to determine the national champions of Canada.
 They were first held in 1983.
 Since 2000, it is during these events that the senior teams can qualify for the ISU World Synchronized Skating Championships.
-Starting in 2023 the Junior and Senior level teams will be competing in the combined synchronized and figure skating championships, held as a single event known as the Canadian National Skating Championships.
+Starting in 2023, the Junior and Senior level teams competed in a combined synchronized and figure skating championships held as a single event known as the Canadian National Skating Championships.